nonamedo/crypto/README.md

 # Nonamedo.Crypto
-Nonamedo.Crypto is a simple project that helps you creating and processing Crypto-Invoices to get payments in crypto and fore many other features.
+Nonamedo.Crypto is a simple project that helps you creating and processing Crypto-Invoices to get payments in crypto and for many other features.

 ## Install
 To install the needed NuGet package apply: